Mom guilt is a very real thing no matter how great of a mom you really are!

 And because my health is compromised, I might not be around for my son as long as I’d like to be.

-This is something I think about all the time, especially after my son has gone to bed and fallen asleep.
+That’s something I think about all the time, especially after my son has gone to bed and fallen asleep.

 I always go into his room to check on him after he’s gone to sleep and kiss him on his cheek.

-And then I walk out feeling guilty.
+And then I walk out feeling guilty because:

-I feel guilty that I just ate that big bowl of ice cream.
+- I just ate that big bowl of ice cream.

-I feel guilty that I didn’t get outside and throw the baseball with him.
+- When he got home from school, I didn’t get outside and throw the baseball with him.

-I feel so bad that I don’t have the energy to keep up with him.
+- I don’t have the energy to keep up with him.

 But I do have control over most of these things.

-I thought to myself, is this going to be yet another gym that I join, only to hugely disappoint myself yet again because I didn’t stick with it?
+I thought to myself, is this going to be another gym that I join, only to hugely disappoint myself yet again because I didn’t stick with it?

 I’m finding out that, no, this is nothing like any of those other gyms.

-I feel a sense of togetherness with the other members of each class I take.
+I feel a sense of togetherness with the other members in each class I take.

-I feel accountability more than ever before.
+Also, I feel accountability more than ever before.

-I don’t feel like I’m alone in it.
+And, I don’t feel like I’m alone in it.

-AND I’m having fun.
 The hour-long class flies by every time.

-On that list for me?
+On that list for me is to:

-Having enough energy and stamina to get outside and practice baseball with my son.
+- Have enough energy and stamina to get outside and practice baseball with my son.